Shogi: Amateur resolutions

 For amateur games, there are various guidances with little standardization.
 Fairbairn reports a practice in the 1980s (considered a rule by the now defunct Shogi Association for The West) where the dispute is resolved by either player moving all friendly pieces into the promotion zone and then the game ends with points tallied.

 Another resolution is the 27-Point (27点法) rule used for some amateur tournaments.
 One version of this is simply the player who has 27 or more points is the winner of the Impasse.
 Another version is a 27-Point Declaration rule.
 For instance, the Declaration rule on the online shogi site, 81Dojo, is that the player who wants to declare an Impasse win must (i) declare an intention to win via Impasse, (ii) have the king in the enemy camp (the promotion zone for that player), (iii) 10 other pieces must be in the promotion zone, (iv) not be in check, (v) have time remaining, and (vi) must have 28 points if Black or 27 points if White.
 If all of these conditions are met, then the Impasse declarer will win the game regardless of whether the opponent objects.

 Yet another resolution to Impasse is the so-called Try Rule (トライルール torairūru).
 In this case, after both kings have entered their corresponding promotion zones, then the player who first moves the king to the opponent's king's start square (51 for Black, 59 for White) first will be the winner.
 As an example, the popular 将棋ウォーズ (Shogi Wars) app by HEROZ Inc. used the Try Rule up until 2014.
 (Now the app uses a variant of the 27-Point Declaration Rule – although it differs from the variant used on the 81Dojo site.)
-The idea of "Try Rule" was taken from rugby football (see Try (rugby)).
+The idea of the "Try Rule" was taken from rugby football (see Try (rugby)).

 Draws in tournaments

 In professional tournaments, the rules typically require drawn games to be replayed with sides reversed, possibly with reduced time limits.
-This is rare compared to chess and xiangqi, occurring at a rate of 1–2% even in amateur games.
+They are rare compared to chess and xiangqi, occurring at a rate of 1–2% even in amateur games.

 The 1982 Meijin title match between Makoto Nakahara and Hifumi Katoh was unusual in this regard with an impasse draw in the first (Double Fortress) game on April 13–14 (only the fifth draw in the then 40-year history of the tournament).
 This game (with Katoh as Black) lasted for 223 moves with 114 minutes spent pondering a single move.
 One of the reasons for the length of this game was that White (Nakahara) was very close to falling below the minimum of 24 points required for a draw.
 Thus, the end of the endgame was strategically about trying to keep White's points above the 24-point threshold.
 In this match, sennichite occurred in the sixth and eighth games.
 Thus, this best-of-seven match lasted eight games and took over three months to finish; Black did not lose a single game and the eventual victor was Katoh at 4–3.